 Even if you’ve already begun working on an idea, it’s a good idea to do your market research.
-It would be redundant to create an app from scratch if a similar app had just failed to make it in the app stores.
+It would be redundant to create them from scratch if a similar app had just failed to make it in the Android and iPhone stores.
 Here are some tools that can help you get the inside track on mobile market research.

 4. Keep a Notebook

 Some people find it easy to come up with ideas for mobile apps.
 But having too many ideas can lead to more problems than having no ideas at all.
 If you find yourself being overwhelmed with ideas, your best bet is to start keeping a notebook or journal.